 Azure DevOps Services | Azure DevOps Server 2020

-You can sign in using an Azure DevOps Personal Access Token.
-See the create personal access token guide to create one.
+You can sign in using an Azure DevOps personal access token (PAT).
+To create a PAT, see Use personal access tokens.

 $az devops login --organization https://dev.azure.com/contoso Token: